deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 Note that the `jupyter` package installs both `notebook` and `ipykernel` as dependencies.

+Jupyter server is configured using the following file:
+`~/.jupyter/jupyter_notebook_config.py`

 ### Conda environment workflow

 From within your activated conda environment: